karlpauwels/simtrack/README.md

 * Installed and working [NVIDIA CUDA](https://developer.nvidia.com/cuda-downloads) driver and toolkit (version 6.5 or above)
 * CUDA-capable Graphics Processing Unit (Fermi class or above)
   * [Two GPUs are recommended](http://www.karlpauwels.com/simtrack/performance-considerations/)
-  * Xtion-style sensors (640x480) require at least 1 GB of GPU memory (300 MB tracking, 700 MB detection) for the three example objects
+  * Xtion-style sensors (640x480) require at least 1.3 GB of **free** GPU memory (300 MB tracking, 1 GB detection) for the three example objects.
+Use `nvidia-smi` to check memory usage.
-  * Kinect v2 sensors (1920x1080) require at least 3 GB of GPU memory (400 MB tracking at QHD, 2.2 GB detection at full HD).
+  * Kinect v2 sensors (1920x1080) require at least 2.6 GB of **free** GPU memory (400 MB tracking at QHD, 2.2 GB detection at full HD).
 The resolution can be lowered for detection but this is not ideal.

 Installation
 ------------